EMS-UK/IODT-RoomOccupancyMonitor/readme.md

 - **Real-time people detection** using YOLOv11.
 - **Multi-person tracking** with persistent IDs via ByteTrack.
-- **Interactive Streamlit dashboard** with live video and occupancy plot.
-- **CSV logging** of timestamp, people count, and all active IDs per frame.
+- **CSV logging** of timestamp and people count per frame.
+- **MQTT publishing** of occupancy data every fixed interval (e.g. 10 seconds).
+- Designed for **headless edge deployment**, with optional video display.

 ---

 ## How It Works

 1. **Detection:**
-   Each frame is processed by YOLOv11 to detect people.
+   Each frame is processed by YOLOv8 to detect people (`class=0`).

 2. **Tracking:**
-   Detected people are tracked with ByteTrack, which assigns and maintains unique IDs.
+   ByteTrack assigns persistent IDs to detected individuals to track them across frames.

-3. **Visualization:**
+3. **Counting:**
-   - Bounding boxes and IDs are drawn on the video.
-   - The current people count is shown on the video.
-   - Occupancy over time is plotted in real time.
+   Unique tracked IDs in each frame are counted to determine room occupancy.

-4. **Logging:**
+4. **Logging & Publishing:**
-   Each frame's timestamp, people count, and active IDs are saved to a CSV file.
+   - Each frame's timestamp and occupancy are logged to CSV.
+   - At regular intervals, occupancy is published to an MQTT topic.

 ---